sebastianbreguel/HyperbolicEmbedding/README.md

 This is a repository to investigate how to generate music based in Hyperbolic Embeddings

-To create the daraset :
+To create the dataset :

 ```sh
 python3 main.py --gen_data